Officials ID suspect in wild crash, multi-county police chase on I-95

 Bryant then stole a pickup at gunpoint and fled north on I-95, leaving the driver and the passenger behind, according to deputies.

+"I knew I wasn't going to get hurt because I left the truck.
+He had to do a lot of running to catch me.
+I was far gone," Price said.
+"As I'm running, I'm telling everyone, 'y'all better leave your vehicle because a man coming with a gun.'
+If he couldn't get that truck, he's going to get the next one."

+As luck would have it, Price said, the truck only had a quarter of a tank of gas when it was stolen.

-Authorities said he took off and Johnston County deputies and Selma police followed.
+Authorities said Bryant took off with the pickup and Johnston County deputies and Selma police followed.

 The NCSO along with the NCSHP assisted the Law Enforcement units from Johnston County with a high speed pursuit of a carjacking suspect.
 The suspect was stopped at I95 at the 144mm northbound and taken into custody without incident.
 He will be transported to Nash County Jail. pic.twitter.com/yRCiJNDum4— Nash County Sheriff (@NashCountySO) May 3, 2018